nondescryptid/opendoc-state-court-judgments/2019_SGMC_27/report.md

 #### Section 336(a) of the Penal Code and the principle of outcome materiality

 12     For offences under s 336(a) of the Penal Code, the charge may be brought under either the endangerment of _personal safety_ limb or the endangerment of _human life_ limb.
 In _PP v.
 Lim Choon Teck_ (“_Lim Choon Teck_”), Chan Seng Onn J observed that charges under the ‘personal safety’ limb ordinarily attract a lower sentence than those under the ‘human life’ limb.
-In this respect, the Defence draws the court’s attention to the following observation by Chan J:[\[note: 16\]](#Ftn_16)
+In this respect, the Defence draws the court’s attention to the following observation by Chan J:[^16]

 Naturally, when an offender is charged under the Personal Safety Limb as opposed to the Endangering Life Limb, it is an indication that his rashness ... falls at the lower end of the spectrum in relation to an offence under s 336(a) of the Penal Code.
 Therefore, correspondingly, his sentence would **_in the absence of other aggravating factors_** likely fall at the lower end of the sentencing spectrum of s 336(a) of the Penal Code. … \[emphasis added\]

 13     As a preliminary observation, the statutory provision does _not_ rule out the custodial option for the ‘personal safety’ limb.
 Particularly in this case, where the category concerned is rashness and not just negligence.
 Furthermore, Chan J explicitly qualified in the extract of his judgment above (see emphasised text) that his observation was subject to the absence of aggravating factors.
 On the present facts, a key aggravating factor was that this is a case of road rage −I will touch on that later (at paragraph 28 below).

-14     In _Lim Choon Teck_, Chan J set out three (non-exhaustive) factors for determining where the offender should be placed on the sentencing spectrum:[\[note: 17\]](#Ftn_17)
+14     In _Lim Choon Teck_, Chan J set out three (non-exhaustive) factors for determining where the offender should be placed on the sentencing spectrum:[^17]

 (a)     the degree of rashness;